MJKWoolnough/limage/README.md

 type Image []Layer
 ```

-Image represents a collection of layers
+Image represents a collection of layers.

 #### func (Image) At

 ```go
 func (g Image) At(x, y int) color.Color
 ```
-At returns the colour at the specified coords
+At returns the colour at the specified coords.

 #### func (Image) Bounds

 ```go
 func (g Image) Bounds() image.Rectangle
 ```
-Bounds returns the limits for the dimensions of the group
+Bounds returns the limits for the dimensions of the group.

 #### func (Image) ColorModel